oxdc/tiddly/readme.md

 # Tiddly

-Electron desktop application for TiddlyWiki on Node.js
+A Electron desktop application for TiddlyWiki on Node.js

 ## Screenshots